cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 Clustering based on the $25^{\text{th}}, 50^{\text{th}}, 75^{\text{th}}$ percentiles follows a structured process that begins with extracting the distance matrix from the heatmap.
 This matrix represents pairwise distances between principles, where lower values indicate greater similarity.
 The first step involves computing the $25^{\text{th}} / 50^{\text{th}} / 75^{\text{th}}$ percentiles of all non-diagonal values, which serve as thresholds for hierarchical clustering.

 The clustering process starts with the first row of the matrix, identifying principles with distances less than or equal to the $25^{\text{th}}$ percentile and grouping them into an initial cluster.
-This process continues for each principle, forming multiple small clusters.
+This process continues moving to the next free line, and forming a new cluster.
 Next, the clustering expands using the $50^{\text{th}}$ percentile, merging or enlarging existing clusters based on the updated threshold.
 Finally, the $75^{\text{th}}$ percentile is applied to further broaden the clusters, allowing for looser groupings where principles share more distant but still relevant connections.

 ![Heatmap](/definition/images/clusters/greedy/Euclidean_matrix.png)
 *Figure 10: Euclidean distance between rows.*